 Laboratory of Christopher Ferrigno, PhD, PT

-Christopher Ferrigno, PhD, PT is an assistant professor in the Department of Anatomy & Cell Biology and Interim Director, Human Anatomy Laboratory.
+Christopher Ferrigno, PhD, PT is an associate professor in the Department of Anatomy & Cell Biology and Director, Human Anatomy Laboratory.
 In his doctoral work, he was trained as both an anatomist and a biomechanist with a focus on 3D motion analysis.
 He holds a clinical master’s degree in Physical Therapy from Medical College of Georgia (now Augusta University) and a Bachelor of Science in Education from University of Georgia.
-His research focus is developing conservative biomechanical treatments for musculoskeletal joint disorders and disease.
+His research focuses on anatomy education and developing conservative biomechanical treatments for musculoskeletal joint disorders and disease.

 Our work